Syria at the 1980 Summer Olympics

 Syria competed at the 1980 Summer Olympics in Moscow, USSR.
 The country returned to the Olympic Games after missing the 1976 Summer Olympics in Montreal.
+The youngest participant was the wrestler Mohamed Moutei Nakdali, the oldest was the sports shooter Adnan Houjeij.
+The Syrian team did not win any medals.

 Competitors

 The following is the list of number of competitors in the Games.